URCF/urcf_workshops/_sources/python_programming/08-func.md

 plt.ylabel('Vehicle Count');
 ```

-Notice how much clearer the `if` statement is now!
+Notice how much clearer the `if` statement is now.
 Instead of `if data[i, 7] > 5000:`, we have `if is_weekday(data[i]):`.
 The function name `is_weekday` makes the intent of the condition immediately clear—we're checking whether this day is a weekday.
-This makes the code more readable because anyone reading it can understand *what* we're checking for, not just *how* we're checking it.Even better, if we need to check if a day is a weekday elsewhere in our code, we can reuse this function.
+This makes the code more readable because anyone reading it can understand *what* we're checking for, not just *how* we're checking it.
+Even better, if we need to check if a day is a weekday elsewhere in our code, we can reuse this function.
 Then we don't have to write the same code over and over again, or update it in multiple places if we want to change it.

 ## Readable functions